GuilhermeAlecrim7K/DataStructuresI/README.md

         int m;

-- An enumerated type to report the conclusion of the functions (OpConclusions)
+- An enumerated type to report the conclusion of the functions `OpConclusions`

         enum OpConclusions {NotFound, RegistroJaExiste, ListaCheia, ListaVazia, Success};

 #### Linked List

-- A pointer to a structured type
+- A pointer to the head of the list of structured types

+        struct Dados *HeadPointer;

-- An integer to control the amount of items in the list (n)
+- A pointer to hold the position of the previous element in the `Read` function

+        struct Dados *Previous Pointer;

-- An integer to indicate the last possible element of the list (m)
+- A pointer to hold the position of the Result of the `Read` function

+        struct Dados *ResultPointer

-- An enumerated type to report the conclusion of the functions (OpConclusions)
+- An enumerated type to report the conclusion of the functions `OpConclusions`

+        enum OpConclusions {NotFound, RegistroJaExiste, ListaCheia, ListaVazia, Success};

 ## Functions and Procedures

-### Crudl
+### 1. Crudl in arrays

 #### 1. Read

-`int Read (int Key){...}`
+        int Read (int Key){...}

 ##### Parameters